herschel666/lineq/README.md

 Lineq
 =====
 Wrapper for a line equation by two given points.
+For Browser- and Server-side usage due to Universal Module Definition.

 ## Example

-	// creating an instance
+	// creating an instance (CommonJS)
 	var line = require('lineq')([3, 3], [12, 0]);

 	// getting the line's slope